 - Penne pasta.
 I like this dish with penne, but you can substitute just about any variety of dried pasta.
 Try spaghetti, rigatoni, or orchiette.

 - Broccoli.
 We're using fresh broccoli here.
-Fresh in essential because you can cook it up tender-crisp, which is the perfect texture for pairing it with pasta, in my opinion.
+Fresh in essential because you can cook it up tender-crisp, which is the perfect texture for pairing it with pasta.

 - Olive oil.
 Use a good quality olive oil and don't skimp on it.
-Olive oil is crucial to preventing a sauceless pasta dish like this one from turning out dry.
+Olive oil is crucial to preventing a pasta dish that uses a light sauce like this one from turning out dry.

 - Garlic.
 This is our key ingredient for packing in the flavor.
 Use plenty of garlic!
 If you're one of those people who always throws extra garlic into a recipe, go for it.
 You won't hurt my feelings.
 If you tend to cut back on the amount (why?), please don't do it.
 I'll know.